markusbaker/systemd-dstdrpz/README.md

 ### Useage
 * invoke from your own python projects
-* modify and add the systemd script (dddds.service) to your system's /etc/systemd
+* modify and add the systemd script (ddddst.service) to your system's /etc/systemd

 ### Project Life
 * March 27, 2021: initial release